sderaps/DMM/README.md

 # Welcome to Diabetic Masked Man!

-## Diabetic Oversized Watch Faces For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ , and Wear OS 4 (Both Tested) using GlucodataHandler for the Visually Impaired.
+## Diabetic Oversized Watch Faces For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 3, 4, 5 with GlucodataHandler for the Visually Impaired.

 **Current Wear OS 5 Compatible Watches: Pixel Watch 3 , Galaxy Watch 7**

-## Wear OS Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications
+## Wear OS Watch Faces Designed for Xdrip+ for use with Dexcom, Libre and other CGM's Supported by Xdrip+ and GlucodataHandler Complications

 **Please Note :** These Watch Faces will also work with **Libre 3, with Juggulco** , and then using xdrip+ Hardware data source as Libre(Patched app) in Settings, However there is a delay in Blood Sugar Readings to xdrip+.
 There may also be others but untested.